Introduction

 You can authenticate using Bearer Tokens or custom headers (e.g.

-).
+X-Signature, X-API-Key).
 Itโs recommended to use HTTPS and verify the token or header server-side.What content type do webhooks use?

 What content type do webhooks use?